marcomalva/rstudio-rmarkdown-primer/topic/distribution-shape/Literate-Programming.md

 # Markdown Basics

-In Markdown and R Markdown you can simply write your sentences as usual.
+In Markdown and R Markdown you can simply write your sentences as usual, which means any text editor will do, one can version control the files easily, and compare files easily.

 ## Italic and Bold Fonts